 Why Marijuana Stocks Are Likely to Continue to Grow

 While CBD legalization in the U.S. (although the details still have to be worked out, CBD is for all intents and purposes now legal) did not receive as much fanfare and buzz as Canadian marijuana legalization, it’s likely to have just as big of an impact on pot stocks.

 You see, with sales numbers now largely driving pot stocks, entering the U.S. CBD market will help keep those revenue numbers growing.
-The first companies that can take advantage of that opportunity are going to be the ones that will see the biggest growth in 2019.
+The first companies to take advantage of that opportunity are likely going to be the ones that see the biggest growth in 2019.

-On top of that, we are seeing sales in Canada that are coming in under analyst expectations (but that may not necessarily be a bad thing).
+On top of that, we are seeing sales figures in Canada that are coming in under analyst expectations.

-The biggest reason for the disparity between expectations and the sales numbers is regulatory burdens.
-That is to say, the government is getting in the way of the marijuana trade.
+The biggest reason for the disparity between the expectations and the sales numbers is the regulatory burden.
+That is to say, governments are getting in the way of the marijuana trade.

-Through things like expensive special shipping requirements and licensing fees, we’ve seen a shortage in marijuana supply as well as inflated pot prices.
-This has led to a thriving black market and a decrease in sales.
+Through things like expensive special shipping requirements and licensing fees, we’ve seen shortages in the legal marijuana supply and inflated prices.
+This has led to a thriving black market and a decrease in legal sales.

 But this is not as bad as it seems.